neo18WU/Scripts/README.md

 # Scripts
-Scripts for administrations System and network
+Scripts for administrate Systems and networks